 The President shall see that the orders and resolutions of the Board are carried into effect, and, along with one other Officer of Corporation, shall sign and deliver in the name of Corporation deeds, mortgages, bonds, contracts, or other instruments pertaining to the business of Corporation, except in cases in which the authority to sign and deliver is required by law to be exercised by another person or is expressly delegated by the Articles or by the Board to another Officer or the Executive Director(s).

 The President or his designee shall manage team books to include birth certificates, player information, code of conduct, and waiver forms.
 Moreover, the Secretary shall maintain a list of coaches, Board Members, and other volunteers that have been disciplined or otherwise sanctioned by Corporation.
-Copies of all documents shall be maintained at Corporation’s registered office.
+Copies of all documents shall be maintained at Corporation’s registered office or digitally on drive accessible to Board of Directors.

 The President or his designee shall file any document required by any statute, federal or state, in collaboration with the organization’s legal counsel.